pyccel/sympde/docs/quick-start.md

 <a id="sympde-poisson-0"></a>
 ## Your first code using SymPDE
 We first start by writing our first example using SymPDE.
+Let $\Omega := (0,1)^2$.
 We consider the Poisson problem with homogeneous Dirichlet boundary conditions.

 ```math
 \begin{align}